Biden administration vows to speed up environmental permits needed for infrastructure projects - NewsBreak

 Biden administration vows to speed up environmental permits needed for infrastructure projects

-President Joe Biden hopes to hasten construction of infrastructure by tweaking the federal review process for environmental permits.
-(Photo by Perry Beeman/Iowa Capital Dispatch)
+President Joe Biden’s administration will seek to hasten construction of roads, bridges, wind farms and more by tweaking the federal review process for environmental and other permits, administration officials said on May 10, 2022.
+(Getty Images)

 President Joe Biden’s administration will seek to hasten construction of roads, bridges, wind farms and more by tweaking the federal review process for environmental and other permits, administration officials said Tuesday.